mopfun/deep-learning-classification/README.md

 Here is a breakdown of the final summary evaluation of the dataset:
 268/268 - 0s - 365us/step - accuracy: 0.7292 - loss: 0.5653
 Loss: 0.5653499960899353, Accuracy: 0.7292128205299377

+The first set of numbers is the numbers in which my batch was split into, followed with the processing time, which was 0 seconds to evaluate this process.
+The 365 value is the microseconds it took to process each batch, the accuracy is the accuracy of the predicted outcome, which I've elaborated on previously.
+Lastly is the loss value, which is like the margin of error from the prediction.
+Having a lower value for the loss is normally preferred since you woudl have a smaller MOE, which is what we always try to strive for when analysing data.

 ## Final Thoughts
 While it took me a lot of trial and error to still not be able to get an accuracy level of 75% or higher, I would say that is one of the most challenging parts of using this method.
 That and figuring out the data parameters to ensure the model fits when setting the input_dim variable, otherwise it won't be able to run the model_fit process, which then you woudl use to get the accuracy and other stats.